 “The way to grow is by learning how to adopt a beginner’s mindset… Come every day eager to learn and with an open mind.
 Be a beginner, never an expert”. ― Guru Tua

 Our culture promotes the idea that the best teachers are well-known celebrities.
-Often, the best teachers are not those who seek public acclamation or endorsement.
+However, the opposite is often the case.
+The best teachers are not always those who seek public acclamation or endorsement.

 Similarly, people seek experts because they think experts know what they are talking about, but this isn’t always the case.
-You see people in places of power, not because they are outstanding leaders or teachers, but because they amass a following.
+You see people in places of power, not because they are outstanding leaders or teachers, but because they amass a large group of followers.

 “Always be a student.
 The more you learn, the more you understand.
 The more you understand, you realize there is much more to learn.
 When you put on the garments of an expert, celebrity and high achievement, these become a barrier to further learning.” ― Guru Tua